 The challenge is sorting out which information to track and what to do with it.
 Here’s a cheat sheet that can help.

-If you struggle to understand how your blog is impacting your business (or you don’t have a blog at all), schedule a time to speak with our team.
+If you struggle to understand how your blog is impacting your business (or you don’t have a blog at all), it’s time to start a free account with Matcha.

 Feature image provided by Gaetano Cessati